jlmwebhosting/funcunit.com/_guides/finding.md

 ### Synchronous vs asynchronous queries

-As mentioned above, S sometimes performs synchronous queries and returns a jQuery collection object.
+As mentioned above, F sometimes performs synchronous queries and returns a jQuery collection object.
 Other times, it returns nothing, caches the selector, and adds a method to [FuncUnit._queue].

 __Synchronous__